jspenc72/sublime-rst-completion/README.rst

   your `packages folder <http://sublimetext.info/docs/en/basic_concepts.html#the-packages-directory>`_::

       git clone git@github.com:dbousamra/sublime-rst-completion.git

+   The Default packages directory on a mac is:
+   /Users/{USERNAME}/Library/Application Support/Sublime Text 3/Packages

 - Or download the `.zip`_ file and unzip it into your ST2/ST3 packages directory.